|Overview Top 10 obesity related diseases Why are cats getting fatter? How do I know if my cat is overweight? How much should I feed my cat?|

 We need to tailor the amount of food our cats eat to their age and lifestyle.
-A sedentary cat is not going to need to eat as much as a cat who is roaming outside, just as an athlete would need to consume more calories than a couch potato.
+A sedentary cat is not going to need to eat as much as a cat who is roaming outside, just as an athlete needs to consume more calories than a couch potato.

-Another issue is that for the past 20 years or so, we have been encouraged to feed our cats dry food.
-There are two problems with this.
-Firstly, dry food is high in carbohydrates.
-Cats should naturally have a diet which is high in protein.
-Think about what cats would eat in the wild.
-Small rodents and birds, which consist of muscle, organs, bones and a tiny amount of grains in the stomachs of their prey.
-Carbohydrates are stored as fat, whereas protein and fat are used for energy.
-Dry food is convenient to feed.
-Most of us are very busy people.
-Dry food allows us to fill up their bowl with far more food than they actually need and allow our cats to eat when they are hungry.
-This can work for some cats, but others will tend to over eat if they are given the chance.
+For the past 20 years or so, we have been encouraged to feed our cats dry food.
+Dry food is convenient to feed and most of us are very busy people.
+It allows us to fill up their bowl with far more food than they actually need and allow our cats to eat when they are hungry.
+This can work for some cats, but others will overeat if they are given the chance.

-- Don’t give your cat treats, table scraps and don’t free feed your cat.
+- Don’t give your cat treats, table scraps or free-feed if the cat is prone to obesity.

 - Don’t feel sorry for your cat as he begs for more food.
 Think about the bigger picture, his future health.

-- Only one person should feed the cat, that way the cat won’t inadvertently be fed twice.
-We have a cat who tries to tell my daughter he’s not been fed his breakfast when he has.
+- One person should be in charge of feeding, that way the cat won’t inadvertently be fed twice.
+Every day our Oriental tries to tell other members of the household he’s not been fed when in-fact he has.

 - If he does beg you for more food, try distracting him with play, or groom him or even some fresh water.